petalslink/petals-studio/README.md

 All the embedded components are open-source.

-The complete documentation is availableh [here](https://doc.petalslink.com/display/petalsstudio/Petals+Studio).
+The complete documentation is available [here](https://doc.petalslink.com/display/petalsstudio/Petals+Studio).